-Mojácar, is a traditional whitewashed village that is set on top of a hill in the province of Almeria in Andalusia, overlooking 17 kilometres of pristine beaches of the Mediterranean sea.
-The town, that sits between the Sierra Cabrera, the Taberna Desert, and the Almeria coast, is Moorish in origin, much of its Arabic past is still evident in the narrow maze of streets, patios and courtyards.
+Mojácar is a traditional whitewashed village set on top of a hill in Almería (one of Andalucía’s eight provinces) and overlooking 17 kilometres of pristine Mediterranean beaches.
+Located between Sierra Cabrera, the Taberna Desert and the Almería coast, Mojácar is Moorish in origin and much of its Arabic past is still evident in the narrow maze of streets, patios and courtyards.

-The name Indalo was created in the 1960’s by a group of artisans who had moved to the town and who commercialised the figure, which became so popular that it has been adopted as the symbol of Almeria.
+The name Indalo was created in the 1960s by a group of artisans who had moved to the town and commercialised the figure, which subsequently became so popular it has been adopted as the symbol of Almería.
 Local folklore has it that Indalo protects against evil and disaster.

-The name Mojácar is derived from the Arabic word ‘Muxacra’, although there is evidence of a settlement dating back to the Bronze Age.
-The Moors built a fortress and defended the the town for hundreds of years until the Reconquest by the Catholic Monarchs Ferdinand and Isabel in the 15th century.
+The name Mojácar is derived from the Arabic word “Muxacra”, although there is evidence of a settlement dating to the Bronze Age.
+The Moors built a fortress and defended the town for hundreds of years until the Reconquista (Reconquest) by the Catholic Monarchs, Ferdinand and Isabel, in the 15th century.

-The Moorish architecture is still to be found in the village, and is now protected and preserved for posterity.
+Moorish architecture can still be be found in the village, and it is now protected and preserved for posterity.

 More info here

 The fertile inland plains produce an abundance of fresh fruit and vegetables, seafood is caught daily by the local fishing fleet, and farmed meat and game are brought down from the mountains, ensuring a rich culinary selection to suit every taste – with rice being prominent.

 Traditional dishes include:

 - Arroz y Conejo – Rice with Rabbit